 – If you have lost the majority of your income (check for eligibility) – How to claim Universal Credit: step by step

 Please investigate all income avenues as there is a lot of assistance out there at the moment.

 Assistance is also being provided to employers by the Government and grants may be available to ensure you keep a significant amount of your income while you’re not working.
 Please make sure you have a conversation with your employer.

 The government is also restarting the 80% Furlough scheme, please speak to your employer for more advice.

 Maintenance & Legally Required Certificates

-All non-emergency maintenance work can now be perfomed whilst following strict social distancing.
+All maintenance work can continue to be perfomed whilst following strict social distancing.